Thursday, November 18, 2010

 Oh, the smells of Thanksgiving dinner cooking!
 There is no perfume in existence that matches the fragrance of turkey, stuffing, gravy, squash, turnip, sweet potatoes, hot rolls, pumpkin pie, and all of the other mouth-watering aromas that emanate from the kitchen on that day.
 It is the smell of pure love.
 The one doing the cooking isn’t doing it because he or she is guilt-ridden.
 It’s being done because the people who will eat the feast are near and dear; as simple and lovely as that.

-I remember lovely, huge tables full of food at my grandparent’s apartment in Roslindale, the vegetables served in great green ceramic bowls and topped with big pats of yummy sweet butter.
-I remember other times of waking in my upstairs bedroom to the smell of a turkey roasting in my childhood home in Dorchester.
-Later, after my parent’s divorce, I ate TWO huge dinners every Thanksgiving – the first cooked by my father and the second served at my Grandma’s in Weymouth, where I would eat with my mother.
+I remember lovely, huge tables full of food at my grandparent’s apartment in Roslindale, the vegetables served in great green ceramic bowls and topped with pats of yummy, unhealthy real butter.
+I remember waking in my upstairs bedroom to the smell of a turkey roasting in my childhood home in Dorchester.
+After my parent’s divorce, I ate TWO huge dinners every Thanksgiving – the first cooked by my father and the second served at my Grandma’s in Weymouth, where I would eat with my mother.
 It wasn’t easy, but I loved both of them too much to disappoint either one of them, so I did my duty.
-I even ate a couple of pieces of pie at both places, just so they’d have no doubt about how much I loved them.
+I even ate a couple of pieces of pie at both places, just so they’d have no doubt about how much I cared.

 I try to remember what the name of the holiday calls for – the giving of thanks.
 I look upon my preparation and sharing of food as a sacred rite of sorts.
 There’s no skimping on this meal.
 If money’s tight, it’s a way of showing my faith in the idea that God will bring better times.
 Always, it’s a time to be thankful for the good people who are sharing the table with me (even if some of them don't like their picture taken.)